mvdb01/wrangling-genomics/_episodes/02-quality-control.md

 > ## Faster option
 >
-> If your workshop is short on time or the venue's internet connection is weak or unstable, learners can
+> When short on time or the internet connection is weak or unstable, learners can
-> avoid needing to download the data and instead use the data files provided in the `.backup/` directory.
+> avoid needing to download the data and instead use the data files provided in the `/mnt/linapps/carpentry/dc_workshop/data/untrimmed_fastq/` directory.
 >
 > ~~~
 > $ cp /mnt/linapps/carpentry/dc_workshop/data/untrimmed_fastq/*fastq.gz .